ottowayi/pycomm3/docs/getting_started.rst

 of the program running in the PLC and store it in :attr:`~LogixDriver.info['name']`.
 See :attr:`~LogixDriver.info` for details on the specific fields.

-Symbol Instance Addressing is a feature that allows more requests to be sent in a single packet by using a short identifier for a tag instead of needing to encode the full tag name in the request.
-These instance ids are uploaded with the tag definitions.
-But, this feature is only available on v21+ firmwares.
-If the PLC is on a firmware lower than that, getting the controller info will automatically disable that feature.

-After the controller info has been retrieved, the driver will begin uploading the tag list.
-(Assuming the ``init_tags`` option has not been set ``False``).
-Depending on the number of tags, the PLC model, and other factors, this upload could take some time to upload.
+After the controller info has been retrieved, the driver will begin uploading the tag list unless ``init_tags`` option has not been set ``False``.
+Depending on the number of tags, the PLC model, and other factors, the tag list could take some time to upload.
 A very large tag list on an old processor with high CPU utilization could take 10-15 seconds, while a small tag list or a new processor might take <1 second.
-If you are setting up multiple drivers to the same PLC, it can save startup time by uploading the tag list is in the first driver and disabling it in the others.
-Then pass the tag list to the other drivers from the first one.
+If you are setting up multiple drivers on the same PLC, startup time can be saved by uploading the tag list in the first driver and disabling ``init_tags`` in the others.
+Then you can pass the uploaded tag list from the first driver to the other drivers, shown below.

 ::